 Upon withdrawal from service, members not entitled to a retirement allowance are paid a refund of accumulated contributions upon request.
 Receipt of such a refund cancels all accrued benefits in the system.
 If the total of all benefits paid to a retiree and all benefits paid on the retiree's account after their death is less than the retiree's accumulated employee contributions, the remaining accumulated employee contributions shall be paid to the retiree's beneficiary or to their estate if they do not have a designated beneficiary.
-Upon the death of a member or former member who has not been paid any benefits from the fund and who is not survived by any person eligible for any benefits from the fund, the accumulated employee contributions of the member or former member shall be paid to their designated beneficiary or to their estate if they do not have a designated employee contributions of the member or former member shall be paid to their designated beneficiary or to their estate if they do not have a designated beneficiary or to their estate if they do not have a designated beneficiary.
+Upon the death of a member or former member who has not been paid any benefits from the fund and who is not survived by any person eligible for any benefits from the fund, the accumulated employee contributions of the member or former member shall be paid to their designated beneficiary or to their estate if they do not have a designated beneficiary or to their estate if they do not have a designated beneficiary or to their estate if they do not have a designated beneficiary or to their estate if they do not have a designated beneficiary or to their estate if they do not have a designated beneficiary or to their estate if they do not have a designated beneficiary.